InSadNezz/Chest-Heist/README.md

 # Chest-Heist

-Chest Heist is simple platformer game designed by me.
+Chest Heist is a simple platformer game designed by me.
 It's a pretty dumb game.
-I'll wish you don't waste your time to play this ...
+I wish you wouldn't waste your time playing this...

 ## Controls